IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ####1.1.2.2.
 MAIN MENU BAR
 The title bar is similar to typical Windows menus, except for the file browser control on the right (see next section).
-The File menu provides typical functions (eg. New File, Open, Save, etc.) in addition to a few utility tools which let you export images of your current Grasshopper document (see Export Quick Image and Export Hi-Res Image).
+The File menu provides typical functions (e.g. New File, Open, Save, etc.) in addition to a few utility tools which let you export images of your current Grasshopper document (see Export Quick Image and Export Hi-Res Image).
 You can control different aspects of the user interface using the View and Display menus, while the Solution menu lets you manage